mcclure/emu-coop/README.md

 This directory contains some Lua scripts that, when loaded by a compliant emulator such as snes9x-rr or FCEUX, can synchronize emulator state over the internet (allowing "cooperative" playthroughs of single-player games).

 Each game you want to use this with requires a "mode" file in the modes/ directory.
-Currently included are modes for Link to the Past, the Link to the Past "Randomizer", Zelda 1 and Super Metroid. **WARNING: Modes are PROGRAMS, like a .exe file.
+Currently included are modes for Link to the Past, the Link to the Past "Randomizer", Zelda 1, Super Metroid, and Crystalis. **WARNING: Modes are PROGRAMS, like a .exe file.
 Do not install a mode file unless it came from someone you know and trust.**

 To run, run coop.lua.
 To run with additional debug messages (more verbose errors, and visibility for every message sent) run debug.lua instead.